 You may already know how to introduce yourself as you have learned in school, but it should be different while asked HR interview questions.
 Rather than telling your name barely, location, and experience; which you have filled up in your resume; get creative and organized with your answer.
 Note: this cannot be used as a popup filter to your past life; you have to be genuine.
 This is how you should start:

 During the HR interview, start your story from your early years, such as your family and upbringing.
-After that, you may begin with your school and college experiences, accomplishments along with the lessons learned.
+After that, you may begin with your school and college experiences, accomplishments along lessons learned.
 Remember to align your story so that it does not look scattered and empty, along with the given time limit.

 2. What interests you outside your field?
 Or what do you do for fun?

 A hobby is what you do for leisure purposes or to entertain yourself.
 Hobbies tell a great deal about you and are so close to you that you should not be false about it in the HR interview questions.
 Be genuine and truthful before you decide to speak of a list of things you love to do.